COVIran Barekat: Manufacturing

 By 3 July 2021, about 2.7 million doses of COVIran Barekat vaccine had been produced and 400,000 doses had been delivered to the Iranian Ministry of Health, according to Mohammad Mokhber, the Deputy Coordinator of the Execution of Imam Khomeini's Order.

 By 27 July 2021, about 5 million doses had been produced and 1.3 million had been delivered to the Ministry of Health, according to Mokhber.

 By 30 August 2021, about 8 million doses had been produced and 4.2 million had been delivered to the Ministry of Health, according to EIKO.

 By 10 October 2021, about 16 million doses have been produced and 7.5 million had been delivered to the Ministry of Health, according to Shifa Pharmed's CEO.

 By 26 February 2022, about 60 million doses have been produced, according to Shifa Pharmed's CEO.

+Support from the Leader of Iran

+After receiving the first dose of the Iran Barakat COVID-19 vaccine,the Leader of Iran emphasized the need to preserve this "national pride," considered the use of the domestic vaccine to be a source of public confidence, and introduced the acquisition of this indigenous knowledge as a symbol of "self-confidence" and jihadi work to overcome challenges.

 History

 Preclinical trials

 The results of the preclinical study conducted on animals have been published in a preprint (not peer reviewed) on 10 June 2021.
 According to the developers of the vaccine, trials showed that the vaccine was safe and effective in animals.
 On 26 October 2021, the results of the preclinical study have been published in the peer-reviewed Journal of Medical Virology.